 Proxy constraints

+Proxy can only be conferred on another member of the closed-member committee.

 An individual can hold a proxy for multiple individuals.

-Proxies are subject to all HL7 participation requirements (e.g., current HL7 members, etc.).
-In other words, if one individual would like to have two proxies represented in one meeting, they must find an individual able to attend the WG or Committee session for each proxy vote they wish to delegate.

 Proxies are not transitive.
 A proxy for one individual cannot re-delegate that proxy to another.
-That said, members are not required to name individuals as their proxy, and may instead name “any individual voting representative of <Organizational Member Name>” , therefore empowering any voting representative of that organization to sit in their stead.

-Proxies are not reciprocal.
-An issued proxy to a member does not in turn allow the converse.
-A second proxy back to the first individual would be required.

 Proxy Notification

-Proxies must be identified to, at a minimum, the WG or Committee co-chairs and the HL7 Organization (represented by the TSC Chair or the HL7 Staff).
+Proxies must be identified to, at a minimum, the Committee co-chairs, and co-chairs must announce the presence of the proxy to the members attending the meeting.

-This notification must be provided either on paper and physically signed by the member (facsimiles are accepted), or received electronically from the registered e-mail address in the HL7 Membership Directory.
+This notification must be provided either on paper and physically signed by the member (facsimiles are accepted), or received electronically from the e-mail address of the person conferring the proxy .

-During a WGM, a proxy can be provided to either a co-chair with one witness, or to an HL7 staff member with one witness; witnesses must be from a different organization than the proxy holder.
+During a WGM, a proxy can be designated in front of either a co-chair or to an HL7 staff member.

+Presence of a proxy shall be noted in the meeting minutes.

 Roberts Rules of Order